bosonprotocol/widgets/docs/redemption-widget/default-cancellation-flow.md

 4. Exchange Card
    ![Exchange Card](./../assets/redemption-widget/4-exchange-card.png)
-   This view shows details about the exchange, and present a Cancel button (in case the rNFT is cancellable) that the user can click to jump to the Cancel Form
+   This view shows details about the exchange, and presents a Cancel button (in case the rNFT is cancellable) that the user can click to jump to the Cancel Form

 5. Cancel Form
    ![Cancel Form](./../assets/redemption-widget/5-cancel-form.png)